bytecodealliance/wasmtime/docs/tutorial-create-hello-world.md

 ```

-Now, we can tell `cargo` to build a WebAssembly binary:
+Now, we can tell `cargo` to build a WebAssembly file:

 ```sh
 $ cargo build --target wasm32-wasi
 ```

-Now, in the `target` folder, there's a `hello-world.wasm` binary.
+Now, in the `target` folder, there's a `hello-world.wasm` file.
 You can find it here:

 ```text
 hello-world/